What We Know: Family Separation And 'Zero Tolerance' At The Border

 This is not the first time the U.S. government has used temporary shelters for minors: During the surge of unaccompanied minors crossing the border in 2014, HHS set up several temporary facilities at military bases.

-Sponsors or family members: Ultimately, ORR tries to find family members, foster parents or sponsors to take in children.
+Sponsors or family members.
+Ultimately, ORR tries to find family members, foster parents or sponsors to take in children.
 Parents are the preferred option, but that's not a possibility for children who have been separated from parents who remain in detention.

 There is no time limit on how long it can take to find a home for a child, but again, ORR says that on average the process takes less than two months.